roastercode/MAAS/README.md

 GPLv2 or later - aurelien@hackers.camp - Aurelien DESBRIERES

-## Mass is a toolkit that works on all your different type of OS remotely at the same time.
+## Mas is a toolkit that works on all your different type of OS remotely at the same time.

 #### To use MAS you have to 'ENABLE ROOT LOGIN OVER SSH IN YOUR CLUSTER'